decentraland-scenes/boids/README.md

-# Boids JS
+# Boids

-Boids JS is an implementation of the boids algorithm.
+Boids is an implementation of the boids algorithm.
 This can be used for simulation flock behavior such as birds or fish in 3D space.
 It uses a grid implementation for fast lookups.

 # Class Overview